High-Efficiency Resonant Beam Charging and Communication: Simulation calculations and results analysis

 \subsection{Output Electric Power and Channel Capacity}

-To evaluate the received beam power, we have analyzed the influence factor of the $P_\mathrm{beam}$ and $\eta_{b}$.
-Further, the performance of PV and APD for simultaneous wireless information and power transfer need to be analyzed.
+To evaluate the received beam power, we have examined the factors influencing both $P_{\mathrm{beam}}$ and $\eta_b$.
+Additionally, it is necessary to analyze the performance of the PV cell and the APD in the context of simultaneous wireless information and power transfer (SWIPT).

-\emph{1) Parameter Setting}: To evaluate the SWIPT performance, we should define the PV and APD parameters at first.
-Accroding to~\cite{zhang2018distributed}, PV cell structure parameters $\eta_{p}$ and $P_\mathrm{pth}$ are set as 0.3487 and -1.535 W, respectively.
+\emph{1) Parameter Setting}: To evaluate the SWIPT performance, the PV and APD structure parameters should be defined.
+According to~\cite{zhang2018distributed}, PV cell structure parameters $\eta_{p}$ and $P_\mathrm{pth}$ are set as 0.3487 and -1.535 W, respectively.
 In the proposed system, the environment temperature is taken as $T$=300 K, the electronic charge $q$ is 1.6$\times10^{-19}$ C, and the Boltzmann constant $k$ is 1.38$\times 10^{-23}$~J/K. The APD for light signal receiving is commercial sensors for 980 nm wavelength.
-According to \cite{46,8277715,7875119,moreira1997optical}, we set the conversion responsivity of the APD $\nu$=0.6 A/W, the noise bandwidth $B_x$=811.7 MHz, the background current $I_\mathrm{bg}=$5100~$\mu$A, and the load resistance $R_{\mathrm{L}}$=10~K$\Omega$.
+Then, based on \cite{46,8277715,7875119,moreira1997optical}, we set the conversion responsivity of the APD $\nu$=0.6 A/W, the noise bandwidth $B_x$=811.7 MHz, the background current $I_\mathrm{bg}=$5100~$\mu$A, and the load resistance $R_{\mathrm{L}}$=10~K$\Omega$.

-\emph{2) Calculation results and analysis}: Fig~\ref{compound} depicts curves of spectral efficiency, output electric power, and end-to-end conversion efficiency versus beam splitting ratio.
-As can be seen from the blue line, entirety curve presents a downward trend with an increase of $\mu$.
-The decline of the curve is relatively gentle at the beginning.
-When $\mu$ is greater than 0.8, $\widetilde{C}$ begins to drop sharply.
-Then, from the red and green lines with markers, both $P_\mathrm{Eout}$ and $\eta_{E}$ have positive liner relationship with $\mu$.
-The value of them will increase with $\mu$ increase.
-In numerical, the spectral efficiency $\widetilde{C}$ can be 17.69 bit/s/Hz when $\mu$ takes 0.99, where $P_\mathrm{Eout}$ and $\eta_{E}$ can also be high.
-Thus, we can adopt it to be the beam splitting ratio to achieve high-efficiency SWIPT.
+\emph{2) Calculation results and analysis}: Fig~\ref{compound} depicts the curves of spectral efficiency, output electric power, and end-to-end conversion efficiency versus beam splitting ratio.
+Observing the blue line, the entire curve exhibits a downward trend as $\mu$ increases.
+Initially, this decline is relatively gradual.
+However, when $\mu$ exceeds 0.8, $\widetilde{C}$ starts to decrease sharply.
+From the red and green lines with markers, it is evident that both $P_{\mathrm{Eout}}$ and $\eta_{E}$ exhibit a positive linear relationship with $\mu$.
+Their values increase as $\mu$ increases.
+Numerically, the spectral efficiency $\widetilde{C}$ can reach 17.69 bit/s/Hz when $\mu$ is set to 0.99, at which point $P_{\mathrm{Eout}}$ and $\eta_{E}$ are also high.
+Therefore, this value of $\mu$ can be chosen as the beam splitting ratio to achieve high-efficiency SWIPT.